thecuriousneutrino/TriggerApplication/UserTools/DataOut/README.md

 ```
 outfilename /path/to/file
 verbose LEVEL
-save_multiple_digits_per_trigger [0,1]
+save_multiple_hits_per_trigger [0,1]
 trigger_offset OFFSET
-save_only_failed_digits [0,1]
+save_only_failed_hits [0,1]
 ```

 * `outfilename` File path to output file
 * `verbose` Verbosity level.
 Runs from 0 (low verbosity) to 9 (high verbosity)
-* `save_multiple_digits_per_trigger` is a boolean flag.
+* `save_multiple_hits_per_trigger` is a boolean flag.
 If false, will only allow one digit per PMT per trigger window to be written.
 If true, writes out as many as exist
 * `trigger_offset` Offset applied to trigger time to account for `WCSimWCTriggerBase::offset` constant (set to 950 ns by default).
 This is related to SKI delay in the electronics/DAQ
-* `save_only_failed_digits` is a boolean flag.
+* `save_only_failed_hits` is a boolean flag.
 If false, will do the normal triggering behaviour - save only digits that pass a trigger.
 If true, will do the opposite - save only digits that don't pass a trigger